Hichcas/Advanced-Programming-Project-Plants-VS-Zombies-2-/README.md

-# PVZ — Advanced Programming Project
+# PVZ-2 — Advanced Programming Project

 A hybrid **command-line + graphical** implementation of a Plants vs. Zombies inspired game for the Advanced Programming course.
 The project combines menu-driven workflows, persistent user data, and a real-time LibGDX game screen in a single codebase.